nextstrain/nextclade/docs/user/migration-v3.md

 # Migration to Nextclade v3

+Version 3 of Nextclade contains a number of new features that required changing some of the parameters of the algorithms.
+In addition, we have simplified the structure of datasets.
+While these changes should make Nextclade more powerful and simpler to use, they do require adjustment of pipelines and custom datasets.

 This section lists breaking changes in Nextclade v3 compared to Nextclade v2, and describes potential migration paths.
 For more details about each change as well as about non-breaking changes, please read the [changelog](../../CHANGELOG.md).

 Useful links: